Nnenna Freelon: Babysong workshops

 Freelon is the national spokesperson for the National Association of Partners in Education, an organization with over 400,000 school and community partnership programs across the United States, dedicated to arts education.
 Freelon has maintained ties to her hospital-work as her jazz career has flourished.
 Her Babysong workshops, which she started at Duke University Medical Center in 1990, teach young mothers and healthcare providers the importance of the human voice for healing and nurturing.
 She emphasizes the importance of parents singing to children to enhance brain development.

 Personal life

 In 1979, she married architect Philip Freelon.
 She and her husband raised three children, Deen, Maya and Pierce, before she decided to perform professionally as a jazz singer.
 Their son Pierce Freelon is a hip hop artist, a Visiting Professor of Political Science at North Carolina Central University and the founder of the website Blackademics, for which he has interviewed many notable figures such as Angela Davis, Maya Angelou, Nikki Giovanni, and Jesse Jackson.
-Deen Freelon is an associate professor in the Hussman School of Journalism and Media at the University of North Carolina at Chapel Hill studying social media and politics.
+Deen Freelon is a Presidential Professor in the Annenberg School for Communication at the University of Pennsylvania studying social media and politics.
 Daughter Maya Freelon Asante is a visual artist.